shper/TKMavenPlugin/README.md

 ### Step 1

-Add the Shper ZZ-Plugin to your `buildscript`:
+Add the Shper Z-Plugin to your `buildscript`:

 ```
 buildscript {